-- Considerations for dependents needs: A well-thought-out Estate Plan can manage the needs of your dependents (be they minors, adult children, siblings, persons with special needs or aging parents) are addressed of in accordance with your desires.
+- Considerations for dependents needs: A well-thought-out Estate Plan can manage the needs of your dependents (be they minors, adult children, siblings, persons with special needs, or aging parents) are addressed in accordance with your desires.

-- Protecting your estate: Though you might no longer be here, many of your assets – like your long-term investments, property and other tangible assets – will likely need care, protection and management until they are finally disposed off, and the proceeds distributed to your designated beneficiaries.
+- Protecting your estate: Though you might no longer be here, many of your assets – like your long-term investments, property, and other tangible assets – will likely need care, protection, and management until they are finally disposed of, and the proceeds distributed to your designated beneficiaries.
 In the absence of an Estate Plan, your assets will likely not receive the type and level of protection those assets require.

 - Health and welfare considerations: A comprehensive Estate Plan contains several components, including directives to your Executors and POA-holders about what to do in case your health (mental or physical) deteriorates.
 In the absence of those components of your Estate Plan, decisions impacting your health and welfare might be made by others (likely medical professionals or state-appointed representatives) whom you do not trust.

-- Distributing your assets/legacy: Without a proper Estate planning, your assets might not be distributed in line with your final wishes.
-And because creating legally-binding wills and ensuring the Estate Plan are in sync with the Will is essential to ensure proper distribution of your estate.
+- Distributing your assets/legacy: Without proper Estate planning, your assets might not be distributed in line with your final wishes.
+And because creating legally-binding wills and ensuring the Estate Plan is in sync with the Will is essential to ensure proper distribution of your estate.

 Heath Wealth Management, LLC. and LPL Financial do not provide legal advice or services.
 Please consult your legal advisor regarding your specific situation.